-Covid-19 and Recent Events After the End of Plan Year 2019
+Covid-19 and Recent Events During Plan Year 2020

-Although the primary focus of this report is plan year 2019 (including the information in the appendices), the events of calendar year 2020 and 2021 thus far relevant to and resulting from the coronavirus pandemic warrant inclusion and discussion in this report.
+Although the primary focus of this report is the condition of Missouri's state and local government retirement plans during plan year 2020 (particularly the information in the appendices), the events of calendar year 2020 and 2021 relating to and resulting from the coronavirus pandemic warrant inclusion and discussion in this report.
 Since the coronavirus was first identified in late calendar year 2019 and closures began occurring throughout the states in March 2020, nearly every level of government, private business, pension plan, and every one of us has been impacted in one way or another.
 Everyday life has been transformed with business closures, social distancing, mask wearing, higher rates of unemployment, and major modifications in daily activity.
-As of February 12, 2021, the Centers for Disease Control and Prevention reported approximately 448,000 deaths involving covid-19.
 Dramatic changes occurred in the investment markets and pension plan investment returns in calendar year 2020.
 Investment markets began declining in February 2020 and reached the bottom on March 23.
-When the JCPER reviewed quarterly investment returns for defined benefit plans as of March 31, 2020, returns ranged between 0 and -10%, a sharp contrast from largely positive returns as of December 31, 2019.
+When the JCPER reviewed investment returns for defined benefit plans as of March 31, 2020, returns ranged between 0 and -10%, a sharp contrast from largely positive returns as of December 31, 2019.

 The Federal government has responded to the coronavirus by passing multiple rounds of federal stimulus, including but not limited to small business loan programs, mandatory paid sick leave for employees with coronavirus, funding for coronavirus testing, and two rounds of direct payments to individuals.
-The Federal Reserve has responded by decreasing interest rates to near zero and implementing a bond buying program.
+The Federal Reserve responded by decreasing interest rates to near zero and implementing a bond buying program.
 The Federal Reserve's lowering of interest rates may impact future capital market expectations.
+The covid-19 pandemic has persisted from calendar year 2020 to calendar year 2021 and through the time of this report's publication in January 2022.
+The pandemic has continued to impact businesses, employees, the workforce in general, individuals' daily lives, schooling, leisure opportunities, and state and local governments.
+As of January 11, 2022, the CDC reported approximately 837,000 deaths in the United States since the start of the pandemic.